2 Samuel 18

 Notes

 Absalom is caught in the oak — Hebrew בָּאֵלָה, "in the terebinth/oak."
 The text specifies that his head caught fast in the tree, not his hair.
-But the reader who remembers 2 Samuel 14:25-26 — where Absalom's hair was so heavy that he cut it annually and it weighed two hundred shekels — will instinctively connect the hair to the catching.
-The irony: the vanity Absalom cultivated most visibly may be what killed him.
-Death by the glory he most prized.
+But the reader who remembers 2 Samuel 14:25-26 — where Absalom's hair was so heavy that he cut it annually and it weighed two hundred shekels — will naturally connect the hair to the catching.
+The irony is plain: the vanity Absalom cultivated most visibly may be what killed him.

-He was "suspended between heaven and earth" — a phrase the Hebrew narrative preserves with quiet power.
-It is the posture of a man belonging to neither realm, the posture of someone caught between the world he seized and the world he was fleeing.
-The image has an almost cosmic quality.
+He was "suspended between heaven and earth" — a man belonging to neither realm, caught between the world he seized and the world he was fleeing.

 The unnamed soldier (vv.
-12-13) is morally exemplary.
-He cites the king's command publicly known, refuses a bribe that escalates from ten shekels to a hypothetical thousand, and anticipates that Joab would have abandoned him even if he had obeyed.
-His reasoning is clear-eyed and his obedience is principled.
-The narrative does not name him — he serves as a foil to Joab, the voice of lawful loyalty against which Joab's transgression is measured.
+12–13) is the moral center of the scene.
+He cites the king's publicly known command, refuses Joab's bribe — noting that even a thousand shekels would not move him — and foresees that Joab would have abandoned him had he obeyed.
+His reasoning is clear and his loyalty principled.
+The narrative never names him; he serves as a foil to Joab, the voice of lawful obedience against which Joab's transgression is measured.

 Joab's execution of Absalom is deliberate.
 He takes three spears and thrusts them into Absalom's chest while he is still alive, then ten armor-bearers finish the work.
-This is not an act of passion — it is an execution.
+This is not an act of passion but an execution.
 Joab has decided that Absalom's survival is more dangerous than David's wrath, and he acts on that decision methodically.
 His reasoning will be stated in 2 Samuel 19:5-7.

 Absalom's monument (v.
 18) — he had set it up because "I have no son to preserve my name."
 This is poignant given that 2 Samuel 14:27 mentions three sons.
 Either they died in infancy, or the monument was erected in an earlier period when he had no sons.
-The monument is the gesture of a man terrified of being forgotten; the text leaves him buried under an anonymous pile of rocks in a forest pit, without a grave marker.
-He sought permanence; he received the opposite.
+The monument is the gesture of a man afraid of being forgotten; the text leaves him buried under an anonymous pile of rocks in a forest pit, without a grave marker.
+He sought permanence and received the opposite.

 The Messengers and David's Lament (vv.
 19–33)